wagiminator/CH32V003-USB-Joystick/README.md

 ![USB_Joystick_pic2.jpg](https://raw.githubusercontent.com/wagiminator/CH32V003-USB-Joystick/main/documentation/USB_Joystick_pic2.jpg)

 # Software
+## Software USB
+Since the CH32V003 lacks a hardware USB peripheral, USB functionality is handled in software.
+Charles Lohr's excellent implementation, [RV003USB](https://github.com/cnlohr/rv003usb), is used for this.
+It emulates a USB low-speed device using pin-change interrupts and bit-banging, with assembly code for the low-level protocol and some C code for higher-level functionality.

 ## Firmware Versions
 ### Joystick
 This firmware enables the USB Joystick to function as a one-button, two-axis game controller for your PC.
 The device is recognized as a USB HID game controller, ensuring seamless integration with your system.
 As a plug-and-play device, it should work immediately without the need for any driver installation, providing an effortless and user-friendly experience.
 Whether you're engaging in retro gaming or utilizing specialized software, this USB Joystick enhances your interaction with unparalleled simplicity and efficiency.